-A visiting professional spoke of how the, "The care is excellent, and I have no complaints.
-Management are approachable, and my residents are all happy."
+A relative spoke of how," The care is excellent in the home, I could not ask for more."

-Staff told us they were happy working in the home.
-All comments from staff were passed on to the manager to review and address as necessary.
-Staff felt supported by the manager and the training provided.
+Staff told us they were happy working in the home, that there was enough staff on duty and felt supported by the Manager and the training provided.